saarasio/enroute/README.md

 #### How is EnRoute different?

-Enroute is an API gateway with batteries included.
+EnRoute is an API gateway with batteries included.
 EnRoute is oriented towards DevOps and integration with CI/CD pipelines.
 It is completely automatable and there is an API for everything.

 EnRoute state management is flexible.
 For Kubernetes Ingress API Gateway, the state is completely managed inside Kubernetes.
 For Kubernetes, the state is stored in CRDs and state management is completely Kubernetes-native without any external databases.
 EnRoute supports GitOps even when running as a stateless docker container.

-Enroute is the only gateway on Envoy proxy that works for both Kubernetes Ingress and Standalone use-cases.
+EnRoute is the only gateway on Envoy proxy that works for both Kubernetes Ingress and Standalone use-cases.
 Typically solutions either target one or the other.
 A majority of users have a mix of workloads, and this capability comes in handy, especially with the same consistent policy model across all deployments.
 And running Envoy makes it a super performant solution.

 ![](https://getenroute.io/img/APIGatewayStandaloneAndIngressWithFilters.jpeg)